All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Maximizing Your Results at 3.0mg

 SCALE trial participants received lifestyle counseling alongside the medication.
 Patients who most closely followed the dietary and exercise recommendations lost the most weight.
-To optimize your results:
+To improve your results:

 • Caloric target: Work with your physician or dietitian to set a deficit of 500 to 750 calories below your daily needs